 Mutual Divorce

-Section 13B, inserted in the Hindu Marriage Act in 1976 to introduce divorce through mutual consent, provides for a total 18 months before a decree for divorce can be passed.
+Section 13B, inserted in the Hindu Marriage Act in 1976 to introduce divorce through mutual consent, provides for a total of 18 months before a decree for divorce can be passed.

-The Divorce Proceedings can take place by adopting two procedures which are as follows:
+The divorce proceedings can take place by adopting two procedures, which are as follows:

 The Procedure for Filing for Mutual Divorce:

-Important Issues to be Settled before Proceeding:
+Important Issues to Be Settled Before Proceeding:

 Marriage Certificate

-Address Proof – Husband and Wife.
+Address Proof: Husband and Wife

-Four Photographs of Marriage.
+Four Photographs of Marriage

-Income tax Statement of last 3 years.
+Income tax statement for the last 3 years

 Details of profession and Income (Salary slips, appointment letter)

-Details of Property and Asset owned
+Details of Property and Assets owned

 Information about family (husband and wife)

-Evidence of Staying separately for an year
+Evidence of Staying separately for a year

 Where can the Mutual Divorce Petition be filed?